elitewebmaster/React-Cinema/README.md

 # Manage movies list

-Add, edit or remove movie from the list.
+Add, edit or remove movies from the list.

 ## Authors